-To deal with the first part of the RLA Reading subtest (the section where your skills to read closely are assessed), you’ll be given 35 minutes, and for the second part (the literary text portion), you are given 60 minutes.
+To deal with the first part of the RLA Reading subtest (the section where your skills to read closely are assessed), you’ll have 35 minutes, and for the second part (the literary text portion), you are given 60 minutes.

 GED Reading Level

 As said before, you will have to demonstrate that you’re capable of reading and understanding both literary and informational texts.
 Your reading competencies need to be on par with what is required to successfully attend college-level coursework and enter the workforce and attain a successful career.

 This means that your reading skills have to be at a level comparable to graduating high school seniors.
 The GED diploma is a reliable high school equivalency (HSE) credential, so your reading capabilities need to be at that level as well.

 On the GED Reading portion, you’ll have to read texts in lengths up to 900 words, answer questions about the passage, and draw logical conclusions based on what you have read.

 Literary texts or stories cover some 25 percent of the GED RLA Reading portion, whereas the remaining 75 percent cover informational passages.

 On the GED RLA Reading portion, you’ll be asked to interpret some passages that may include frame, fiction, or nonfiction.
 Poetry is not included in the GED Reading portion.